-Last October, the future of virtual reality casinos, poker rooms, and sports books was all the buzz.
-Juniper Research had released a study, theorizing that VR gambling would experience fantastic growth of 800% by 2021.
+Last October, the future of virtual reality casinos, poker rooms, and sportsbooks was all the buzz.
+Juniper Research released a study, theorizing that VR gambling would experience fantastic growth of 800% by 2021.
 All existing evidence points to truth in that data.

 Already, we’ve seen an immense surge in virtual reality gaming apps for mobile devices.
-These aren’t VR gambling apps, per say, but rather free to play games and social apps that represent what the technology is capable of.
+These aren’t VR gambling apps, per se, but rather free-to-play games and social apps that represent what the technology is capable of.

 VR Gaming Apps Prove Consumer Interest

-On Google Play, many of the highest rated apps have already received from 1-5 million downloads.
-These include popular titles like Samsung VR, Fulldive VR, VR Cave, VR Heights Phobia, X-Racer and Jurassic VR.
+On Google Play, many of the highest-rated apps have already received 1-5 million downloads.
+These include popular titles like Samsung VR, Fulldive VR, VR Cave, VR Heights Phobia, X-Racer, and Jurassic VR.
 Some apps, like VR Roller Coaster, have become so popular, they’ve hit between 5-10 million downloads already.

 There’s even a Netflix VR app that’s designed to give users a real movie theater experience.
-That particular app is in need of improvements, as a multitude of reviews have suggested.
+That particular app is in need of improvements, as a multitude of reviews suggest.
 But comparing what it is to what it will surely become, the inspiration is phenomenal.

 There are already a number of VR casino apps on Google Play, but again, these are free-to-play slot machines and blackjack tables, not the genuine real-money variety.
 For that, we turn to the VR gambling innovations of Microgaming.